Having a child carries with it an enormous financial responsibility. According to the USDA, the average cost of raising a child tops $233,000.

 Obtaining a court order is easier than it sounds and it’s something you’ll need to do if you want another party to have a legal obligation to pay child support.
 Without a court order, the other parent has no legal obligation and even though you may have agreed to mutual terms of payment you’ll have little recourse if they stop making payments.

-For assistance collecting your child support, seek help through the Child Support Enforcement Agency in your area.
-They will provide help in locating an out of state parent, provide free attorney advisers, and file information through the district attorney’s office.
-When a parent does not pay for child support the agency will help you collect and file the proper paperwork to ensure you get paid.
+For assistance in collecting your child support, seek help through the Child Support Enforcement Agency in your area.
+They'll provide help in locating an out of state parent, provide free attorney advisers, and file information through the district attorney’s office.
+When a parent does not pay child support the agency will help you collect and file the proper paperwork to ensure you get paid.

 Collecting Child Support

-For the business owner a business license or professional license can be revoked for non-payment.
-If they want to continue earning in their current business they need to catch up the back child support in order to have the licenses returned.
+For the business owner, a business license or professional license can be revoked for non-payment.
+If they want to continue earning in their current business they need to catch up on the back child support in order to have the licenses returned.
 Many professionals are not allowed to practice without their license so they usually have a great incentive to pay up.
 One thing a parent can't do, however, is filing bankruptcy to avoid paying child support.

 When trying to collect back child support you just have to keep pushing and don’t give up.
 Seek information from different reliable sources and follow every avenue you can.
 Child support is to help pay for the support of the child and you are entitled to your fair share.
-Most parents try very hard to take care of their children, but there are others who just don’t care about anyone but themselves.
+Most parents try very hard to take care of their children, but that's not always the case.
 Regardless of how your relationship with the child’s other parent ended don’t feel guilty about what you’re doing.
-They are responsible for raising their child even if they aren’t at home and it’s up to you to make sure you get what you’re entitled to.
+They have a role in raising their child even if they aren’t at home and it’s up to you to make sure they assume financial responsibility for their part.